wolberine/docs/markdown/reference/dash/api.md

 interface](https://www.arduino.cc/en/Reference/Serial).

-** SerialCloud will be deprecated in Arduino SDK version 0.9.8 and removed in the future.
+** SerialCloud has been deprecated in Arduino SDK version 0.9.8 and will be removed in the future.
 Please use the `HologramCloud` functions documented below. **

 ### Dash Instantiation